crlp-jerseyldo/crlp-jerseyldo.github.io/_pages/logic.md

 * [Parsing drafts for if-then logic](https://www.youtube.com/watch?v=0PIC4UcetsI&list=PLxI6pLSZVXTp3BA9IBK-Q_yZukyImMcnq&index=2){:target="_blank"} – video from CALC conference 2022; Jersey’s project on parsing drafts for if-then structures for “Rules as Code”, Waddington, CALC Loophole, Sept 2023

 “If we draft legislation that has logical errors, every other lawyer will want to be the first to point and laugh” - Every legislative drafter ever.

-In modern Commonwealth legislative drafting, the legislative drafters are creating logical structures which are expected to be coherent and in which one provision of a draft should not contradict another provision of the same draft without the relationship between them being clear (typically by saying one provision is "subject to" the other or applies "despite" the other), and the drafter has made a mistake if there is a logical inconsistency.
+In modern Commonwealth legislative drafting, the legislative drafters are creating relationships between provisions which are expected to be **logically coherent** -
+* One provision of a draft should not **contradict** another provision of the same draft without the relationship between them being clear (typically by saying one provision is "subject to" the other or applies "despite" the other).
+* The drafter has made a mistake if there is a logical **inconsistency**.
+A common example is failing to deal with definitions that have some overlap -
+  * a type of entity is defined and a provision requires those entities to do some act,
+  * but then another type of entity is defined and prohibited from doing that act,
+  * but there is some overlap in the definitions of the types of entities,
+  * so that there are some entities that are both being required to do the act and prohibited from doing it.

 ## What logic are we talking about?
 There are several aspects to logic as it relates to legislative drafting and legislation